Anna-Ahmed/RecipeRumble-App/2-requirements.md

 The application must contain a list of different recipes

+The application must allow users to view a list of different recipes

-The application must containt the ingredients , instructions and nutrition information for each recipe
+The application must containt the ingredients ,instructions and calories for each recipe

-The application must contain a calender

-The application must allow users to use a calender to meal plan their meals

 The application must allow users to click the favourite button on a recipe so that uses can see their favoruite recipes